xlzuvekas/figma-copilot/readme.md

 - `extract_slide_content` - Extract all content from a Figma slide including text, tables, and optionally images (supports raw or structured output)
 - `get_presentation_summary` - Generate an overview of a Figma presentation including slide count, slide titles, and optionally an outline summarizing key points
+- `get_table_data` - Extract data from a Figma table node in various formats (array, object, or CSV) with customizable header handling

 ### Export & Advanced